BillyHaggar/OpenGL_Lighting-Shaders/README.md

-## MODEL LOADER
+## MODEL LOADER PLUS

-This is all about the `MODEL LOADER`
+This is all about the `MODEL LOADER PLUS`
-Model Loader is an application that will currently load .Obj and .dae files and render them in a space in the world.
-These objects currently have lighting, colour and textures applied to them.
-Please see below for futher details on running and controls.
+Model Loader Plus is based on the original previous project of `MODEL LOADER`, all of which commits and previous work has been cloned over into this repository.
+As said the starting point of this project was to improve the original `MODEL LOADER` by implementing more advanced features such as Advanced Lighting, Bloom and Shadows as well as a GUI for editing aspects of the shaders.
+All of the mentioned is implemented within this project.
+See Below for a More under the hood look into how all of this works.

 ## How to Run